 Centre National de la Recherche Scientifique (CNRS), France

-State Key Laboratory of Marine Environmental Science, College of the Environment and Ecology, Xiamen University, China
+State Key Laboratory of Marine Environmental Science, College of Ocean and Earth Sciences, Xiamen University, China

 University of South Florida, United States